 Tissue typing for an ALLO transplant

-Before a person receives an ALLO transplant, the health care team must find a matching donor.
-Human leukocyte antigens (HLA) are specific proteins on the surface of white blood cells and other cells.
-The combination of these proteins make each person's tissue type unique.
-HLA typing is a special blood test that identifies these proteins.
-A successful bone marrow transplant requires the donation of near-perfect, HLA-matched bone marrow.
+A successful bone marrow transplant requires the bone marrow of the donor to be well-matched with the bone marrow of the recipient.
+Human leukocyte antigens (HLAs) are specific proteins on the surface of white blood cells and other cells that make each person's tissue type unique.
+HLAs give doctors information about how well a donor’s bone marrow will benefit the recipient.
 HLA-matched bone marrow/blood stem cells are less likely to cause graft-versus-host disease (GVHD).
 In GVHD, the immune cells in the transplanted bone marrow recognize the recipient's body as foreign and attack it.
 Learn more about GVHD.

 Who can donate bone marrow

-- Potential donors must be healthy and between the ages of 18 and 60.
+Potential donors must be healthy and between the ages of 18 and 60.

-- If matched with a person needing a transplant, each donor must pass a medical examination.
+If matched with a person needing a transplant, each donor must pass a medical examination.
 Donors must also be infection-free before donating bone marrow.